gvwilson/codebender/03_gst/index.md

 your university has decreed that people can only submit one paper per year for consideration by the promotion committee.

-1. Idnetify goals, strategies, and tactics in the statement above.
+1. Identify goals, strategies, and tactics in the statement above.
 1. Identify (at least) three ways in which this proposal can go wrong.

 </div>